whing-haoran-zhang/whingzhr/README.md

 </div>

-# Hi there, welcome to my GitHub! 👋
+# Hi there, welcome to my Webpage! 👋

 Hi there!
-I'm **whing**, the legendary name that was born from a keyboard-mashing moment back in 2010 when I first played the Roco Kingdom game.
+I'm **whing**, the legendary name that was born from a keyboard-mashing moment back in 2010 when I first played the Roco Kingdom game(maybe other games).
 And thanks to the magical ability to create usernames at the speed of light by my random typing, the legendary name has been created.
 Over the years, this name has traveled far and wide, across games, forums, and social media platforms, even my Wi-Fi name.

 ## About Me
 - 🇨🇳 I’m currently in my senior year at Nankai University & Neoma Business School(Dual degree program).